HHS/ckanext-datajson/README.md

 Installation
 ------------

-To install, activate your CKAN virtualenv and then install the module in develop mode, which just puts the directory in your Python path.
+To install, activate your CKAN virtualenv, install dependencies, and install the module in develop mode, which just puts the directory in your Python path.

 	. path/to/pyenv/bin/activate
+	pip install -r pip-requirements.txt
 	python setup.py develop

 Then in your CKAN .ini file, add ``datajson'' to your ckan.plugins line: